kevald1963/milestone-3-recipe-application/README.md

 ## Testing

-Testing has been achieved through a mix of automated and manual tests.
+Testing has been achieved through a mixture of automated and manual tests.

-**Automated testing**
+**Automated tests**

-This was implemented using Python's unittest library.
+These test the Python methods and was implemented using Python's unittest library.

-The tests can be run as follow from a terminal CLI:`python3 -m unittest -v test_run`
+The tests can be run as follow from a terminal CLI: `python3 -m unittest -v test_run`

-The `-v` flag enables verbose output.
-This gives a clearer picture of what has ran.
+The `-v` flag enables verbose output to give a clearer picture of what tests have ran.

-**Manual testing**
+**Manual tests**

 The manual testplan is stored in the [_Project Documentation](https://github.com/kevald1963/milestone-3-recipe-application/tree/master/_Project%20Documentation) folder in GitHub.